Namaste, Himalayan Studies Semester students and families!

 Week 1 – On the evening of September 16th, your Instructor Team will meet you at Tribhuvan International Airport in Kathmandu.
 From there we’ll go to Bhaktapur, an ancient Newari kingdom on the edge of the Kathmandu valley, for our trip orientation.
 That orientation will entail 3-4 days of getting to know one another, and beginning to explore the culture and customs of Nepal in the medieval streets and markets of Bhaktapur.
 We’ll also start our crash course in basic Nepali language!

-The (literal!) highs of the trek will put us in a beautiful headspace to transition into our week of retreat at a Buddhist monastery near Kathmandu.
-This will be a time of introspection and learning about Buddhism, the meditation practices and monastic culture will give us an opportunity to reflect on what we’ve encountered so far.
+After our time with homestay families during the excitement of Dasain, we’ll move into a week of retreat at a Buddhist monastery near Kathmandu.
+This time of introspection and learning about Buddhism, the meditation practices and monastic culture will give us an opportunity to reflect on what we’ve encountered so far.

 We are so excited to grow and learn with you across this awesome, dynamic itinerary!
 In the coming weeks, we’ll speak to each of you individually to talk about the program.
 When you post an introduction to yourself on the Yak board (please do so as soon as you can!) include any questions you might have–if you are wondering something, chances are others are too, and we can respond to everyone there!